The Checklist sections

 Medicare Part B late enrollment penalty

-Part B has a late enrollment penalty that will increase your monthly premium by 10% for every 12-month period you do not enroll after your Initial Election Period.
+Part B has a late enrollment penalty.
+It increases your monthly premium by 10% for every 12-month period you don’t enroll after you are initially eligible.

 Example:

 Your Initial Election Period ended September 30, 2017.
 You waited to sign up for Part B until the General Enrollment Period in March 2020.
 Your Part B premium penalty is 20%.
-(While you waited a total of 30 months to sign up, this included only 2 full 12-month periods.)
+(You waited a total of 30 months to sign up, and it included 2 full 12-month periods.)
 You’ll have to pay this penalty for as long as you have Part B.

-The Aetna federal retiree plans align well with Medicare, offering waived costs and extended coverage when member has Medicare Parts A and B. Visit AetnaFeds.com/RetireePlans to see how enrolling in Medicare enhances these plans for you.
+The Aetna Federal Retiree plans are designed for retirees with Original Medicare.
+They offer low out-of-pocket costs and Medicare Part B reimbursements.
+Visit AetnaFeds.com/RetireePlans to see how enrolling in Medicare enhances these plans for you.

 Potential medical costs

-As health care needs increase, the coverage you have will make a difference in the costs you incur.
-It is important to understand the various scenarios you may be faced with to help you make the best decision on your health coverage.
+As health care needs increase, the coverage you have makes a difference in the costs you pay.
+Let’s take a look at some possible scenarios to help you make the best decisions on your health plan coverage.

 Retiree Savings Calculator